 Assault and battery laws can be complex.
-If you are facing charges under multiple sections of the Penal Code after one incident, get help from a qualified law firm and experienced San Diego assault lawyer.
+If you are facing charges under multiple sections of the California Penal Code after one incident, get help from a qualified law firm and experienced San Diego assault lawyer.
 We at Griffin Law Office understand how emotional and stressful it can be after being charged or arrested for a crime.
 Let us help you and use our courtroom strategies to advocate for you.

 A San Diego Assault Attorney Explains: Crimes of Violence

 Assault lawyer San Diego can help you get through this emotional and challenging time.
 If you want to learn more about the laws regarding assault and battery in San Diego, check out the following resources:

 - Animal Abuse | Penal Code § 597